Arejula11/are.dev/src/content/posts/NeoVim.md

 Practice the basics every day, learn by tweaking your config, explore plugins that improve workflow, stay curious about the community and be patient, mastering Neovim is a rewarding journey.

+If you’re new or want a refresher, running the command *:Tutor* inside Neovim is a great way to practice basic motions, commands, and workflows interactively.
+It’s like having a built-in guide to get comfortable with Vim’s editing philosophy before diving deeper.

 ## Wrapping Up

 Neovim isn’t just a modernized Vim, it’s a reimagined editor built for today’s workflows.
 With built-in LSP, Lua configuration and an ever-growing plugin ecosystem, it offers Vim’s timeless efficiency with modern power and polish.